litmus/litmus-inline-example/docs/index.md

 })
 ```

-Integrators that do not have pseudo-anonymous functionality included in their agreement, can omit the session signing step with the same `urn:litmus:inline:skip-signing` configuration.
+Integrators that do not have pseudo-anonymous functionality included in their agreement, can omit the session signing step with the same `urn:litmus:inline:skip-signing` configuration for their production mode integration.

 ## Javascript errors